afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w2-notes.md

 - Describe the basic architecture of a typical self-driving **software system**
 - Break down the **mapping requirements** for self-driving cars based on their intended uses.

-## MODULE 2: Self-Driving Hardware and Software Architectures
+## Autonomous Vehicle Hardware, Software and Environment Representation

 ### Lesson 1: Sensors and Computing Hardware
 **Sensors** : device that measures or detects a property of the environment, or changes to a/another property overtime.